GhomKrosmonaute/entity/readme.md

 ### Example with heritage

-The following class uses the onDraw method of her parent.
+The following class uses the onUpdate method of her parent.
 The onDraw method is already implemented in some entities.

 ```ts